Osayd-ali/Information-Retrieval-Engine---ClientServer/README.md

 After cloning this repository you will need to follow a specific directory structure to run the program.

-Firstly, Enter into the directory of csc-435-pa4-Osayd-ali by typing "cd csc-435-pa4-Osayd-ali"

-Then enter into app-java directory: "cd app-java"
+* Enter into app-java directory: "cd app-java"

-Here, when you type "ls" you will be able to see datasets directory, java build file and src directory where my source code exists.
+* Here, when you type "ls" you will be able to see datasets directory, java build file and src directory where my source code exists.

-You can acces my code if you want to by following the specific path: "cd src/main/java/csc435/app"
+* You can acces my code if you want to by following the specific path: "cd src/main/java/csc435/app"

-After entering into the above path, type "ls" and you will find my source code files.
+* After entering into the above path, type "ls" and you will find my source code files.
 If you wish to enter any source code file type "vi filename.java".

 ### Requirements